National Liberation Movement (Albania): Conference of Pezë

 It was at this time (September 1942) that the Albanian Communist Party made their bold move of calling up a national conference, the Conference of Peza, which took place on 16 September 1942 in the house of Myslim Peza, a known resistance leader, (in Pezë village, near Tirana).
 In the conference the Communist Party of Albania invited all the Albanian resistance leaders to create a national resistance front.
 The Communist Party saw the creation of this front as a necessity for Albania.
 Its intention was to dominate this front, although some figures within the Albanian Communist Party opposed the idea of an organised front with other nationalists, fearing their possible betrayal.

 The conference decided to create the General Council which was composed of 10 people: seven communists including Mustafa Gjinishi, Enver Hoxha, and known nationalists like Abaz Kupi, Myslim Peza and Baba Faja Martaneshi.
 Mehdi Frashëri was the honorary president of the conference, a fact suppressed later by the communist history.

 The General Council would supervise local liberation councils.
 The councils in areas yet to be liberated would function as propaganda agencies, would collect material necessary for the war, conduct espionage, organize the economic struggle against Italian companies, and sabotage the collection of agricultural products by the fascists.
 In already liberated areas, they were to function as new state.
 They were to maintain law and order developing local economy; overseeing food supply, trade, education, culture, and press.
 They would also settle blood feuds, and maintain readiness for war.

 The conference managed to set in place a joint National Liberation Movement with a provisional eight-member council, with Enver Hoxha and Abaz Kupi among them, though it was dominated by the communists.

 Communist control over partisans

-Partisan bands were organized into 50 to 60-man companies including a communist commissar, who acted as the political officer.
-The commander had the military jurisdiction except the cases when: